 Invoice factoring is one solution that will help a construction company during this period.
-We will buy your invoices or accounts receivable for an amount that falls below their actual worth; usually 60% -80% of the cost stated on the invoice.
+We will buy your invoices or accounts receivable for an amount that falls below their actual worth, usually 60 to 80 percent of the cost stated on the invoice.

 This kind of business transaction means that both of our companies benefit: we gain a percentage of the outstanding bill, while you receive immediate cash so that you can continue to operate your business.

 The number one advantage of choosing invoice factoring as a way to raise cash is that you’ll get the money you need, very quickly.
 Once your application is approved, you’ll receive your funds within 24 hours.

-Furthermore, you can choose to sell all your accounts receivable, or just a selection of your invoices – the choice is yours.
-You’re in control of how many or how few you trade-off, depending on how much cash flow you need.
+Furthermore, you can choose to sell all your accounts receivable or just a selection of your invoices—the choice is yours.
+You are in control of how many or how few you trade off, depending on how much cash flow you need.

-A second major advantage of invoice factoring is that once you’ve sold your invoices, as the alternative financing company, we will then handle all your uncollected bills.
-This leaves you free to concentrate on the business that matters most, and that’s finishing your projects on time.
+A second major advantage of invoice factoring is that once you have sold your invoices, as the alternative financing company, we will then handle all your uncollected bills.
+This leaves you free to concentrate on the business that matters most, and that is finishing your projects on time.

 After all, your expertise lies in construction, not in accounting.
-Plus, you won’t have to consider taking on extra personnel to look after invoice billing related tasks and chasing bad debt.
+With invoice factoring, you do not have to consider taking on extra personnel to look after invoice billing related tasks and chase bad debt.

 The third advantage of invoice factoring is that it takes considerably less time to organize than traditional funding.
-Furthermore, unlike traditional funding, you don’t have to have an A1 credit rating to take advantage of invoice factoring.
+Furthermore, unlike traditional funding, you do not have to have an A1 credit rating to take advantage of invoice factoring.

 In fact, we’re more interested in the creditworthiness of your clients as that’s where we’re going to get our money from.
 Therefore, if your clients have excellent credit ratings, we’re going to be more than happy to take over your invoices.